FuelLabs/sway/docs/book/src/advanced/generic_types.md

 ## Trait Constraints

-Important background to know before diving into trait constraints is that the `where` clause can be used to specify the required traits for the generic argument.
+An important background to know before diving into trait constraints is that the `where` clause can be used to specify the required traits for the generic argument.
 So, when writing something like a `HashMap` you may want to specify that the generic argument implements a `Hash` trait.

 ```sway